sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='patch-record-presentation'>Patch a Contact Record to Record Presentation</a>

-This example shows a recording presentation using the responseTrackingCode.
-This is the most common use case when the creation of the contact object is also asynchronous.
+Here is an example that shows a recording presentation using the `responseTrackingCode` field.
+This is the most common use case when creating a contact object that is also asynchronous.
 The request body is a partial representation of the object.
-Only the fields that will change together with the fields that identify the treatment are sent.
+Only the fields that are changing together with the fields that identify the treatment are sent.

 **Request**
 ```